 Recommended Prerequisite: Prior acting/theatre experience is needed.
 Students interested in this course are also encouraged to meet with the teacher for a more detailed course description.
 Directing & Script Development introduces two complex but fascinating facets of theatre which are of particular interest to students who show leadership, are capable of detailed planning and organization, and have a flair for creative writing.

 The goals of the course are intended to develop the students' ability to be creative, interpretive, and exploratory.
-This course will be offered in conjunction with other Drama courses (traditionally the Drama 11 & 12 classes).
+Please note this course will be offered in conjunction with other Drama courses.

-DRAMA: THEATRE PRODUCTION 10......(DRD 10) (4 credits)
+DRAMA: THEATRE PRODUCTION 10.....(DRD 10) (4 credits)

 This course is available to all students who love theatre and drama but would rather learn to design and operate the lights rather than perform under them!
 Drama 10: Theatre Production focuses on the technical and backstage theatre elements of a performance, including: Lights, Sound, Sets, Props, Costumes, Hair, and Make-Up.
 Students may also have the opportunity to be involved with other school events by providing technical support for school assemblies, concerts etc. Students should be prepared to attend extra out-of-class rehearsals closer to the performance dates.
 Please note this class may run in conjunction with another class.
-(Traditionally the Drama 10 class).

-THEATRE PRODUCTION 11.....(DRTP 11) (4 credits) THEATRE PRODUCTION 12.....(DRTP 12) (4 credits)
+THEATRE PRODUCTION 11 (DRTP 11) (4 credits)

+THEATRE PRODUCTION 12

-Recommended Prerequisite: Successful completion of Theatre Production 10 is highly recommended.
+Recommended Prerequisite: Successful completion of Theatre Production 1 0 is highly recommended.

 This challenging and exciting course is available to students in Grades 11 & 12 who love theatre but do not want to be center stage!
 As mentioned above it is highly recommended that students enrolling in either of these courses have previous theatre experience.
 Theatre Production 11 & 12 focus on the technical/backstage theatre elements of a performance, including the following disciplines: Lights, Sound, Sets, Props, Costumes, and Makeup.
-Please note this course runs in conjunction with Drama 11/12 and, traditionally, Directing & Script Development 11/12.

 Play building and/or show creation become an intricate part of the course with the intention of performing not only for peers but for the greater school community.
 It is expected that students enrolled in Theatre Production will take on the design process, backstage work and be prepared to attend extra out-of-class rehearsals closer to the performance dates.
+Please note this course may run in conjunction with another class.